AFROTC-Det-345/llab-spring-23/Duty Descriptions and Deliverables - Spring 23.md

 **Deliverables:**
 1. Deliver a briefing to the CSQ on the importance of health and wellness during LLAB #3.
 2. Send out biweekly emails to the SQ with tips, resources, or events in the local area regarding health.
-3. Conduct biweekly survey for all cadets regarding their mental health status and document on a tracker to be referenced by SQ leadership.
 4. Forward monthly safety gram to CSQ.

 ### Honor Guard Representatives (345 CSQ/HG) – C/3C Kai Williams & C/4C Sydney Selby